 The Indiana State Coroner’s Training Board was established by the Indiana General Assembly in 1994.
 The Training Board was created to establish a certification training course and continuing education course for coroners and their deputies.
 The Training Board was established at the request of coroners throughout Indiana to provide more professionalism to the office and to make sure all death investigations collectively were conducted in a uniform manner.
 The Training Board is made up of six persons, The Chairman of the Indiana State Department of Health (or designee), The Superintendent of the Indiana State Police (or designee) and four elected Coroner’s appointed by the Governor.
-The Training Board has two employees, the Executive Director and the Director of Training.
+The Training Board contracts an Executive Administrative Assistant and a Director of Training.
 The two of them oversee the daily business of the board; conduct the certification trainings and in-service trainings.
-The Training Board then contracts with a private company to oversee the testing and testing results.
+The Training Board then contracts with a private company to oversee the testing and testing results..

 Between 1994 and 1997 the training board worked to create a curriculum and a certification test.
 The curriculum that was designed was done to national standards for death investigators and the test was designed based on the curriculum.
 The test was then validated by utilizing death investigators from around the country; those same persons were used as instructors in the beginning to conduct the training.
 After the core curriculum and test were created the Coroner’s Training Board then added two sections to both, one being a section on Indiana Law as it pertains to the coroner and the second being an externship program.